14 Signs That Your Boss Is Spying on You

 You have a boss

 Workplace experts estimate that approximately 94 percent of employers spy on their employees in one way or another, reports Wired.
 That means that if you have a boss, you should probably proceed with the assumption that your boss is spying on you.
 So now, the questions you should be asking are what method is your employer using and how can you tell?
+(And if you’re unhappy with yours, these are the 10 best places to work—and they’re hiring!)

 You use a keycard

 In the pre-digital days, the office receptionist might have been keeping track of your comings and goings and reported them to the boss.
 These days, the keycard you use to get into your building and/or office tells the whole story of where you’ve been, for how long, and even with whom (assuming your colleagues are using their keycards, too).
+While considering your security measures, find out these ways the government could be spying on you.

 You have an I.D. number or code